-God caused and permitted his words to be written down so that all mankind of all ages might begin to know what Adam and Eve, his first created humans knew and what he permitted his prophets and apostles to know.
-We have the opportunity to learn everything necessary to live forever from God's prophets such as Moses, Joshua, Isaiah and dozens of others who heard it all from God.
-We have the opportunity to learn everything necessary to live forever from God's apostles and evangelists such as Matthew, Mark, Luke, John, and Paul who heard it all from God.
-And above all, we have the opportunity to learn everything necessary to live forever from Jesus Christ, God's only-begotten Son come to earth to redeem mankind from sin.
+God caused and permitted his words to be written down so that all mankind of all ages might begin to know what Adam and Eve, his first created humans, knew and what he permitted his prophets and apostles to know.
+We have the opportunity to learn everything necessary to live forever from God's prophets such as Moses, Joshua, Isaiah and dozens of others who heard it all directly from God.
+We have the opportunity to learn everything necessary to live forever from God's necessary to live forever from God's apostles and evangelists such as Matthew, Mark, Luke, John, and Paul who heard it all directly from God.
+And above all, we have the opportunity to learn everything necessary to live forever from Jesus Christ, God's only-begotten Son who came to earth to redeem mankind from sin.
 Luther said that if he couldn't find Jesus Christ in a book of the Bible, that book was probably not inspired by God.

-This idea, critical and essential to real, eternal life for mankind, has come to be known as "verbal inspiration."
+This idea, which is critical and essential to eternal life for mankind, has come to be known as "verbal inspiration."
 Paul assures us, as he writes to Timothy, "All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: That the man of God may be perfect, thoroughly furnished unto all good works."
-(2 Timothy 3:15-17 KJV) Peter assures us that "holy men of God spake as they were moved by the Holy Ghost."
-2 Peter 1:21 (KJV)
+(2 Timothy 3:15-17 KJV) Peter assures us that "holy men of God spake as they were moved by the Holy Ghost," 2 Peter 1:21 (KJV) meaning that God put into the writers' minds the very words they were to write.
+We are talking about word-for-word inspiration.